MathWriting: A Dataset For Handwritten Mathematical Expression Recognition: Introduction

-Online \textit{text} recognition models have improved a lot in the past few years, because of improvements in model structure and also because of bigger datasets.
-Mathematical expression (\textbf{ME}) recognition is a more complex task that has not received as much attention.
-However, the problem is different from text recognition in a number of interesting ways which can prevent improvements on one transfering to the other.
-Though MEs share with text most of their symbols, they follow a more rigid structure which is also two-dimensional.
-Where text can be treated to some extent as a one-dimensional problem amenable to sequence modeling, MEs cannot, because the relative position of symbols in space is meaningful.
-It is not just a segmentation problem either because the output of a recognizer has to contain the relationship between symbols, serialized in some form (\LaTeX{}, a graph, InkML, etc.).
-Similarly to the case of text, \textit{handwritten} MEs (\textbf{HME}) are more difficult to recognize than \textit{printed} ones because they are more ambiguous, and for several other reasons that we elaborate on below.
+\textbf{Online text recognition} interprets handwritten input on devices with touchscreens like smartphones and tablets.
+This process analyzes the handwriting as a sequence of strokes, rather than a static image \cite{Graves2009ANC}.
+The recognition of mathematical expressions (MEs) presents a significant challenge, and has historically received less research attention compared to character and word recognition \cite{ALTaee2020HandwrittenRA}.
+The fundamental differences between mathematical expression (ME) recognition and text recognition create obstacles to the direct application of improvements developed in one domain to the other.
+While mathematical expressions (MEs) utilize many of the same symbols as standard text, they are distinguished by a more rigid and two-dimensional structural organization, see Figure~\ref{fig:ink_examples}.
+Where text can be treated to some extent as a one-dimensional problem amenable to sequence modeling, MEs require two-dimensional analysis due to the importance of symbol spatial positioning.
+It is also different from symbol segmentation or object detection because the output of a recognizer has to contain the relationship between symbols, serialized in some form (\LaTeX{}, a graph, InkML, etc.).
+Handwritten mathematical expressions (HMEs), like handwritten text, are more challenging to recognize than their printed counterparts due to increased variability in writing and data scarcity.

-In terms of data, handwritten samples are costly to obtain because they have to be written by human beings, which is compounded in the case of online representation (\textbf{ink}) by the necessity to use dedicated hardware (touchscreen, digital pen, etc.).
-By publishing the MathWriting dataset, we hope to alleviate some of the need for data for research purposes.
+Handwritten data acquisition is expensive due to the need for manual input with specialized hardware like touchscreens and digital pens.
+The publication of the MathWriting dataset aims to address the data requirements for mathematical expression recognition research.
 Samples include a large number of human-written inks, as well as synthetic ones.
 MathWriting can readily be used with other online datasets like CROHME~\cite{crohme} or Detexify~\cite{detexifydataset} - we publish the data in InkML format to facilitate this.
-It can also be used for offline ME recognition simply by rasterizing the inks, using code provided on the Github page\footnote{ \url{https://github.com/google-research/google-research/tree/master/mathwriting}}.
+It can also be used for offline ME recognition by rasterizing the inks, using code provided on the Github page\footnote{ \url{https://github.com/google-research/google-research/tree/master/mathwriting}}.